naclomi/containers-tutorial/03-deploying-containers.md

 Yikes, right?
 Anyway, we need to create a new storage account, and then within that create a file share.
 Then, when we start our Docker container, we can point it towards that file share and it put stuff in it.

-Start by opening the Azure sidebar in VS Code and expanding the `STORAGE` section.
-Then, click the + button to create a new storage account.
+Start by opening the Azure sidebar in VS Code, clicking the + button at the top (1), and typing "Storage Account" into the box that pops up to create a new storage account (2):

 ![storage_1](img/storage_1.png)